With so many things fighting for your attention each day, do you ever feel like you are being pulled in many directions at once?

 When we lose our center, we get swept away and drift off into fantasy world — getting lost in negative and distracting thought patterns.
 Being grounded is the opposite of being distracted.
-This is where we are able to experience life with clarity, control, energy and peace.
+This is where we are able to experience life with clarity, control, energy, flexibility and peace.

 Within this state of mind, we are in touch and very aware of what is going on around us without feeling the need to get away.